-Sunny Valley Networks is a company that has partnered with Deciso, the creators of OPNsense, to create a plugin called Sensei which adds deep packet inspection and more to OPNsense.
+Sunny Valley Networks is a company that has partnered with Deciso, the creators of OPNsense, to create a plugin called Zenarmor (formerly Sensei) which adds deep packet inspection and more to OPNsense.
 These features add greater visibility into your network.
-Sensei also has built-in cloud threat intelligence that can be used to block web/application traffic and to prevent known malware attacks.
-For users who wish to have a low cost option yet have advanced network monitoring and protection, OPNsense with Sensei is a great option to consider.
+Zenarmor also has built-in cloud threat intelligence that can be used to block web/application traffic and to prevent known malware attacks.
+For users who wish to have a low cost option yet have advanced network monitoring and protection, OPNsense with Zenarmor is a great option to consider.

-This review will focus on the features of Sensei and the differences between the Free Edition and the Home Edition to help you decide if you wish to subscribe to the Home Edition.
-Sensei’s Home Edition subscription is more affordable than options from other firewall manufacturers especially since many of them are focused more on small/medium-sized businesses or the enterprise.
+This review will focus on the features of Zenarmor and the differences between the Free Edition and the Home Edition to help you decide if you wish to subscribe to the Home Edition.
+Zenarmor’s Home Edition subscription is more affordable than options from other firewall manufacturers especially since many of them are focused more on small/medium-sized businesses or the enterprise.

 If you decide to subscribe to the Home Edition after reading through this review, please use my referral link for a 10% discount on the first month or year of your subscription!